fassetar/mothergoose.js/README.md

 # mothergoose.js

 Toying with the idea/fun of just creating my own js lib.
-Do not use this project without
+Do not use this project

+#Things to work on

-- Reference
+- References
 - Virtual Repeating DOM
 - URL/Inline Templating